clj-python/libpython-clj/topics/embedded.md

 Python already had a nascent system for embedding Java in Python - the [javabridge module](https://pypi.org/project/javabridge/).

-We went a step further and provide cljbridge.
+We went a step further and provide `cljbridge` python module.

 In order to compile `javabridge` a JDK is required and **not just the JRE**.  [tristanstraub](https://github.com/tristanstraub/)